-Coincide your visit to Britain with one of the major sales seasons and you could make huge savings on shopping during your trip.
-Post-Christmas is a brilliant time to come as shops offer great discounts and incentives, usually from Boxing Day (26 December) onwards.
-You’ll find them everywhere, from major department stores and high-street shops, to independent boutiques and outlet centres.
+Coincide your visit to Britain during one of the major sales seasons and you could make huge savings on shopping during your trip.
+Post-Christmas is a brilliant seasonal sale period as shops offer great discounts and incentives, usually from Boxing Day (26 December) onwards.
+You’ll find them everywhere, from major department stores and high-street shops, independent boutiques and outlet centres.

 England’s capital is, without doubt, one of the best places in the world to shop!
-Legendary shopping haunts such as Oxford Street, Bond Street, Regent Street, Westfield in Stratford and Westfield in Shepherd’s Bush, not to mention Covent Garden and Knightsbridge, are teeming with shops that offer post-Christmas sales.
+Legendary shopping haunts such as Oxford Street, Bond Street, Regent Street, Westfield in Stratford, east London and Westfield in Shepherd’s Bush, west London, Covent Garden and Knightsbridge, plus pretty much every other street in the capital, are teeming with shops that offer post-Christmas sales.
 If you’re searching for great prices at high-end stores, why not start at the ‘grande dame’ of them all, Harrods in Knightsbridge.
-Its winter sale is a real show-stopper of an event, opening with great fanfare on Boxing Day – in previous years, the Boxing Day sale event has featured live reindeers and a performance by Florence + The Machine.
-Also head to Selfridges on Oxford Street where, across six floors, you’ll discover fantastic sales on designer wear (its sale also kicks off on Boxing Day).
-Over in Knightsbridge, Harvey Nichols is a must-visit for luxury brands at sale prices.
+Its Winter Sale is a real show-stopper of an event, opening with great fanfare on Boxing Day – in previous years, the Boxing Day sale event has featured live reindeers and a performance by Florence + The Machine.
+Also head to Selfridges on Oxford Street where, across six floors, you’ll discover fantastic sales on designer wear (its sale also kicks off on Boxing Day), while over in Knightsbridge, Harvey Nichols is a must-visit for luxury brands at sale price.
 Homewares, fashion and beauty bargains can be found at the elegant designer department store Liberty on Regent Street and, if it’s a good deal on foodie treats you’re looking for, head to Fortnum & Mason on Piccadilly, where sales tend to start on 27 December.

 Jump on a train from London and 90 minutes later you’ll find yourself in another shopper’s paradise.
 The city of Birmingham has a wonderful mix of shopping experiences, from luxury department stores and independent boutiques to historic markets and high-street favourites.
 Check out the post-Christmas sales at its branches of Harvey Nichols, found at the Mailbox shopping venue, which is also home to brands such as Armani and Calvin Klein.
-The Birmingham branch of Selfridges is located in one of the city’s most distinctive buildings and is part of The Bullring & Grand Central shopping destination.
-It boasts upscale brands such as Michael Kors and the British institution that is department store John Lewis, which kicks off its famous sale on 27 December.
-Close by is Birmingham’s New Street, which has a myriad of narrow streets leading off it lined with independent boutiques and high-street favourites, many of which feature winter sales events.
-And don’t forget to explore the city’s renowned Jewellery Quarter, which is packed with historic buildings and jewellery boutiques, to hunt for that gem of a post-Christmas bargain.
+The Birmingham branch of Selfridges is located in one of the city’s most distinctive buildings and is part of The Bullring & Grand Central shopping destination, which also boasts upscale brands such as Michael Kors and the British institution that is department store John Lewis, which kicks off its famous sale on 27 December.
+Close by is Birmingham’s New Street, which has a myriad of narrow streets leading off it where you’ll find sales events at the independent boutiques and high-street favourites that have their home here.
+And don’t forget to explore the city’s renowned Jewellery Quarter, packed with historic buildings and jewellery boutiques to hunt for that gem of a post-Christmas bargain.

 Home to one of the UK’s largest retail hubs outside of London, Glasgow is a shopaholic’s dream destination.
 Its world-famous Style Mile in the city centre means an easy route around all your favourite shops – good news, as hunting for bargains can be tiring work!
 The ‘Style Mile’ is home to well-loved British high-street stores, as well as luxury retailers, but it’s also the place to go to explore the city’s shopping centres and department stores.
 More than 80 retailers have made their home at the Buchanan Galleries, including a branch of John Lewis, the classically British Jones the Bootmaker, and beauty shops such as Bare Minerals.
 The West End of the city is the place to shop if you’re looking for sales bargains in more avant-garde and independent boutiques.